shreyvish5678/shreyvish5678/README.md

 # About Me
 Hello!
-My name is Shrey, a high school sophomore, who is a Data Engineer, specializing in Computer Vision and Deep Learning Research.
+My name is Shrey, a high school sophomore, and am a Machine Learning Engineer, specializing in Computer Vision and Deep Learning Research.
 I love to program when I can, and I program things such as Deep Learning Models, Custom Object Detection Models, and Neural Networks from Scratch!

 # What I like
 - I use Roboflow.
 Check it out at roboflow.ai